Global Conservation Force is dedicated to saving wildlife from extinction through education, anti-poaching and conservations efforts.

 - “With poachers responsible for more than half of ranger deaths over the past two years, IUCN, the International Union for Conservation of Nature, and the International Ranger Federation (IRF) call for a toughened stance against wildlife crime globally” IUCN (July 2014)

 Rhinos are being killed at an alarming rate for their horns.
-1,215 rhinos were murdered for their horns in South Africa in 2014, 1,175 were killed in 2015 and 2016 didnt show any signs of slowing down.
+1,215 rhinos were murdered for their horns in South Africa in 2014, 1,175 were killed in 2015, 1,054 in 2016, and the poaching rates for 2017 are still too high.
 At this rate the worlds’ rhinos could be extinct by as early as 2020- 2030.
 Some rhino habitat ranges have already seen the local extinction of the rhino.
 The demand comes from primarily China and Vietnam being used for anything from a status symbol to a cure for cancer.
 Rhino horn has no medicinal value, it is made of the same structure as your hair and finger nails.